Fend Off Google Ads Trademark Infringement with Google’s Help

 Mixed Type Custom Variables in Google Analytics

+Note, this blog is related to Universal Analytics, which has been deprecated.
+To view information about Google Analytics 4 (GA4), please visit our Latest Updates on GA4.
 Google Analytics features 3 types of custom variables: page-level, session-level, and visitor-level.
-The official Google Code documentation on custom variables is pretty explicit about the fact that it’s best not to mix types: “Generally it is not recommended to mix the same custom variable slot with different types as it can lead to strange metric […]
+The official Google Code documentation on custom variables is pretty explicit about the fact that it’s […]

 8 Reasons to Bid on Your Own Branded Keywords in Paid Search